BaristaLabs/skinny-html2pdf/README.md

  - width: Width in pixels of the page to render
  - height: Height in pixels of the page to render
  - filename: content-disposition filename value
+ - landscape: true to output in landscape mode

 ### Hosting on Azure
 ---